V374R/DevOps-Task-1/README.md

   $sudo apt-get update
   $sudo apt-get upgrade
 3. sure the machine has Docker installed and running.
-  #sudo apt install -y docker.io
+  $sudo apt install -y docker.io
-  #sudo systemctl enable --now docker
+  $sudo systemctl enable --now docker
-  #sudo usermod -aG docker $Username
+  $sudo usermod -aG docker $Username
 4. Install python.
    Ensure that Python is installed on your machine.
 If not, download and install the latest version of Python from the official Python website (https://www.python.org/).
 5. Install Virtualenv:
    Virtualenv is a tool used to create isolated Python environments.
 You can install it using "pip":
-   #pip install virtualenv
+   $pip install virtualenv

   Step 1: Clone the Git Repository: